 Earlier in this article, I mentioned there are qualities every Divemaster needs that are hard to quantify.
 Keith went on to be an exceptional Divemaster (and Instructor) because of his caring nature and desire to help people, including his fellow students!

 Keith was missing one of his legs below the knee, but he was treading water and holding his hands up with the rest of us.
 Because of his physical impairment, Keith could have skipped the hand-raising challenge or the entire skill, but he didn’t.
 He hung in there, making jokes and encouraging everyone.
-Love and miss you, buddy.
+What an inspiration!

 Psst!
 If you’re reading this, odds are you have what it takes to become a Divemaster.
 Why?
 Because a good Divemaster is thorough, responsible and pays attention to the small things.